ed10vi/msi-steelseries-led/README.md

 Using USBPcap in Windows, I managed to capture the data sent by the official client from SteelSeries.

-Analyzing the data with Wireshark this is what I got:
+Analyzing the data with Wireshark this is what I got on Engine 3:

 **Mode normal** (similar for all static modes)
 ```